-Total hip replacement is one of the most reliable procedures performed today.
-It has been shown to have extremely reliable results in terms of pain relief and increased mobility with good longevity.
+Total hip replacement is one of the most reliable surgical procedures performed today.
+The procedure has been shown to have extremely reliable results in terms of pain relief and increased mobility, with good longevity.
 As such, the chances of there being any type of complication is very small.

 The potential complications are: